ohnoitsyou/serviceMonitor/readme.md

 ===
 A nodejs and socket.io based service monitor

+Run npm install in both the server and service directory to install all the node modules.

+Run the server:
+  node server/app.js

+Run the service (after creating a profile): node service/app.js <service name>

+Read service/readme.md to see the config.json options

 ## TODO:
 + Have each service determine an appropriate port on its own.
   This way it's not required to be hard coded.